Brest-Java-Course-2021-2/Maksim-Meliashchuk-Setlist-Organizer/README.md

 The rest application will be accessible at [http://localhost:8088](http://localhost:8088)

-The PostgreSQL database can be accessed at: [http://localhost:5432](http://localhost:5432)
+The PostgreSQL database can be accessed in docker at: [http://localhost:5432](http://localhost:5432)

 Micrometer by default shows jvm metrics at [http://localhost:8088/actuator/prometheus](http://localhost:8088/actuator/prometheus)